 All it takes is a little bit of money for hosting and some extra work to build the way you want, but trust us, that’s well worth it!

 If you’re looking for an easy-to-use tool to help you build your website or blog (without learning to code), WordPress is for you.

 With tons of plugins, themes, and worldwide support, it’s the go-to for just about anyone looking to create a website!

-We hope you found this intro to WordPress helpful – if you’re itching to get started building your own site check out our guide and get going in less than 30 minutes!
+We hope you found this intro to WordPress helpful – if you’re itching to get started building your own site check out our WordPress tutorial to get started ASAP!